Sign Language Proficiency Interview in American Sign Language (SLPI:ASL)

 Ratings are based on the SLPI:ASL Rating Scale, a standard scale based on the sign language communication skills of highly skilled, knowledgeable, native/native-like signers.
 In application a primary use of the SLPI:ASL has been to assess how well people are able to use sign language for communication, and as appropriate, to use this information to assist people in development of their sign language communication skills.

-The Expedite Service is available upon request for assessment results within 72-hours.
+The Expedite Service is available upon request for assessment results within 3 business days.
 This service is $80, in addition to the cost of the assessment and report fee.

 REPLACEMENT NSLA RESULTS REPORT

 If the candidate’s NSLA report has been lost, stolen, or damaged and the candidate needs to replace their NSLA report, they may request a replacement report.
 The cost for this service is $45.